pingcap/docs-cn/op-guide/configuration.md

 The default TiDB ports are 4000 for client requests and 10080 for status report.

+### `--advertise-address`

+- The IP address on which to advertise the apiserver to the TiDB server
+- Default: ""
+- This address must be reachable by the rest of the TiDB cluster and the user.

 ### `--binlog-socket`

 - The TiDB services use the unix socket file for internal connections, such as the Pump service